Buttigieg-Sanders hold dueling New Hampshire rallies day before primary contest

 Sanders is running on his progressive record while touting that his campaign is capable of beating President Trump.

-"Tomorrow you have a choice," Sanders said Monday morning at a campaign stop in Manchester.
+"Tomorrow you have a choice," Sanders said at a Monday morning campaign stop in Manchester.

 Buttigieg is fresh off holding the largest campaign rally in the state by a Democrat this election season with a crowd of more than 1,800 who showed up Sunday to hear him stump in Nashua.